 The next time you have your dog cuddling in your lap or sleeping by your side, take the opportunity to look into his eyes and speak softly to them.
+Give him a loving gaze and watch his facial expressions.
 According Dr. Brian Hare, a professor at Duke University, eye contact coupled with a calming atmosphere releases another kind of love drug called oxytocin.

 Oxytocin is at least partly responsible for forging the strong bond found between a mother and child, and there's really no better way to describe your relationship with your dog.

 So share some quiet time with your dog.
 Cuddle, take your canine companion for a daily walk, spend some time just petting your pup, and enjoy all of the dog feels that this quiet, focused, distraction-free time provides.